Write The Balanced Ka And Kb Reactions For Hso3

 Q: Can we ignore the autoionization of water in these calculations?

 A: In most cases, the autoionization of water (2H₂O ⇌ H₃O⁺ + OH⁻) can be ignored because its contribution to the overall [H₃O⁺] and [OH⁻] is much smaller compared to the contribution from the Ka and Kb reactions of HSO₃⁻, especially at appreciable concentrations of HSO₃⁻.
-However, in extremely dilute solutions, the autoionization of water might need to be considered.
+Even so, in extremely dilute solutions, the autoionization of water might need to be considered.

 Q: How does temperature affect the Ka and Kb values of HSO₃⁻?